A fall pumpkin centerpiece made with succulents will be the highlight of your table. Or your porch. Follow along to see

 After you add a layer of moss, add succulents and fall decor

 Use your hot glue to place any of your larger fall items onto the moss and then start placing in your succulents.

 You’ll want to be sure to place your succulents close together because they will shrink up a bit at first.
 Then you can fill in any bare spots with more fall foliage or twigs to finish it out.

 Just put a dab of hot glue on a small area of your succulent to hold it in place.
 We promise they won’t mind!

 Be sure to step back from your project a few times and view it from a distance.
-That can help you see any spots that need extra attention.
+That can help you see any spots that might need extra attention.

 We’ve got a full tutorial on making a Succulent Wreath that has more tips on cutting and gluing succulents.

 Caring for your DIY Succulent Pumpkin

 There are a few things that you need to be mindful of about caring for your succulent pumpkin.